Hinode logo

 </script>

 Hinode uses several scripts to access and store the user’s preferences, including the selected theme and language.
 Instead of assigning an entire script or script bundle to a category, you can also use predefined APIs.
 These APIs will give you fine-grained control on when to invoke a cookie consent check.
-Use the get*
+Use the get* and set* functions to interact with the local storage and session storage respectively.
+The hasConsent() function is a placeholder that should be hooked to your cookie consent manager of choice.

-The available functions are defined in /assets/js/critical/_cookie.js
+The available functions are defined in /assets/js/critical/_cookie.js:

 /* eslint-disable no-undef, no-unused-vars */